JUMPSEAT

 TSA PreCheck Remains Operational Amid Government Shutdown

-Expedited Security Service Continues Despite Initial Suspension Notice
+Expedited Security Service Continues Despite Initial Suspension Announcement

-The Transportation Security Administration (TSA) announced that its PreCheck program would continue operating, despite an initial notice of suspension due to the partial government shutdown.
-The program, which serves 20 million pre-screened members, allows for expedited security screening at airports.
-The government shutdown has left thousands of DHS workers, including TSA airport screeners, working without pay.
+The Transportation Security Administration (TSA) announced that its PreCheck program would continue operating, despite an initial announcement that it would be suspended during the partial government shutdown.
+The program, which serves 20 million pre-screened members, allows for expedited security screening.
 The TSA warned that travelers should expect potential changes as staffing constraints arise, but emphasized that security would not be compromised.
-The announcement was first reported by AeroTime.
+The agency suspended courtesy escorts and Global Entry processing at participating airports, with officers reassigned to handle other arriving travelers.
+This development was first reported by AeroTime.

 Key Takeaways